czerwonk/hakanai/SECURITY_REPORT.md

 - Server never sees plaintext data
 - Encryption keys transported in URL fragments (not sent to server)
 - Self-destructing secrets prevent data persistence
+- ✅ **Cryptographic keys properly cleared from memory**

 ### ✅ Defense in Depth: COMPREHENSIVE
 - **Multiple Security Layers**: Authentication, encryption, validation
 - **Fail-Safe Defaults**: Restrictive configurations by default
 - **Error Handling**: Security-conscious error messages
 - **Monitoring**: Comprehensive logging and tracing
+- **Infrastructure Security**: Proper network isolation and configuration

 ## Conclusion

 The Hakanai codebase represents **exemplary security engineering** with a well-designed zero-knowledge architecture, strong cryptographic implementation, and comprehensive security controls.
-The identified vulnerabilities are primarily operational improvements rather than fundamental security flaws.
+Recent security improvements have addressed all high-severity findings and most medium-severity issues.
+The remaining vulnerabilities are operational improvements that do not represent fundamental security flaws.

 ### **Security Strengths**
-- **Industry-leading cryptography** with AES-256-GCM
+- **Industry-leading cryptography** with AES-256-GCM and proper key management
 - **Comprehensive input validation** and error handling
 - **Strong web security** with CSP, CORS, and security headers
 - **Secure configuration management** with environment externalization
-- **Memory-safe implementation** with zero unsafe code
+- **Memory-safe implementation** with zero unsafe code and proper key clearing
 - **Excellent testing coverage** including security edge cases
 - **TypeScript client rewrite** provides enhanced type safety and browser compatibility
+- **Docker security** with network isolation and secure defaults

 ### **Production Readiness: ✅ APPROVED**

 The system is suitable for production deployment handling sensitive data.
-The recommended improvements would provide additional defense-in-depth but do not represent blocking security issues.
+The remaining improvements are operational enhancements that provide additional defense-in-depth but do not represent blocking security issues.

-**Final Security Rating: A- (Excellent with minor operational improvements needed)**
+**Final Security Rating: A (Excellent)**

-With the critical and high-priority fixes implemented, this would achieve an **A+ security rating** representing best-in-class security implementation.
+The codebase now represents a **best-in-class security implementation** with only minor operational improvements remaining.
+The zero-knowledge architecture is properly implemented with strong cryptographic foundations and comprehensive security controls.

 ---